SDDC kicks off support to DEFENDER-Europe 21

-Florida National Guard’s 53d infantry Brigade Combat Team equipment and vehicles are prepositioned to be loaded on a ship at the Port of Jacksonville.
-The Military Surface Deployment and Distribution Command is moving around 750 vehicles from this port in support of DEFENDER-Europe 21.
-DEFENDER-Europe 21.
+Stevedores place Florida Army National Guard's 53d Infantry Brigade Combat Team’s equipment on the USNS Bob Hope at the Port of Jacksonville March 25, 2021.
+Around 750 containers and rolling stock will be loaded at this port in support of a DEFENDER-Europe 21 linked exercise, Immediate Response.
 DEFENDER-Europe is an annual large-scale U.S. Army-led, multinational, joint exercise designed to build readiness and interoperability between U.S., NATO and partner militaries.
 This year’s exercise utilizes key ground and maritime routes bridging Europe, Asia and Africa.
+(U.S. Army Photo by Kimberly Spinner)

 |Date Taken: